 But eventually we arrived at my hotel, and I thought maybe I had been unfair in my thoughts about my tuktuk driver.
 All of the places he pointed at, did indeed look better.

-Not that it was bad.
+Not that my hotel was bad.
 But for a 3-star hotel, it did not look much better than a motel.
 Especially considering how much more it cost me than the much nicer hostel in Varanasi.
 Maybe the value for money equation in Lucknow is very different.

 Still, I had stayed in similar places in my country.
 Hopefully it was at least a decent place after all.

 A rude reception…

 “Nepal?” the man behind the counter sniffed, when he eventually bothered to attend to me.

 I raised an eyebrow, and corrected him.
 But, as neither he nor his companion spoke much English, I wondered how much was understood.
 I informed them of my reservation, and asked for my room.

 But it was not forthcoming.
 There was apparently a mix-up and it seemed that there was ‘not a room booked’.
 Even though the manager had sent a pickup to receive me at the airport.
-The demeanour of the reception staff smelled of racism – I suspected it was because I really do pass for Nepali.
+The demeanour of the reception staff smelled of racism; I suspected it was because I really do pass for Nepali.
 Apparently it was not an ethnicity of esteem around here.